Total gambling revenues reached $304 million in February, a 17% percent increase over the previous month. It seemed like a solid start to 2020.

 Sen. Doug Mastriano introduced legislation that would temporarily divert sports betting revenue to the property tax relief fund.
 Mastriano says it will help homeowners deal with financial difficulties related to the coronavirus.

-At 36%, Pennsylvania’s sports betting tax is the highest in the country.
+At 36%, Pennsylvania’s sports betting tax is one of the highest in the country.
 From its start in December 2019 through February 2020, the state has collected over $41 million in tax revenue from sports betting.
 Sports betting revenue currently goes into the general fund.

 “Pennsylvania homeowners already face high property taxes, and the COVID-19 pandemic will only worsen that reality,” Mastriano said.
 “With a mandated shutdown of businesses that are not ‘life-sustaining,’ many Pennsylvania families find themselves out of work with no income, and have voiced concern about paying their property taxes.”